Presence (album): 2015 reissue

-A remastered version of Presence, along with In Through the Out Door and Coda were reissued on 31 July 2015.
+A remastered version of Presence, along with In Through the Out Door and Coda, were reissued on 31 July 2015.
 The reissue comes in six formats, including CD, vinyl and digital download.
 The deluxe and super deluxe editions feature bonus material containing alternative takes and one previously unreleased instrumental, "10 Ribs & All/Carrot Pod Pod".
 The reissue was released with an altered colour version of the original album's artwork as the bonus disc's cover.

 The reissue received generally positive reviews.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 77, based on eight reviews.
 Pitchfork wrote, "It might be their weakest album, but Presence is among the most special; none of these songs sound like they could have come from another record."
 Uncut said the original album is grand "in lyric form and musical scale", while "the discs of 'companion audio,' often short on revelation, here reveal a moment of sheer anomaly.
 '10 Ribs & All/Carrot Pod Pod (Pod)' is whatever that title may mean, everything the LP is not: a tender piano piece."
 PopMatters was less impressed, saying "like the rest of the re-releases, the bonus material leaves too much to be desired", but concluded, "despite its weak second half, Presence is too good of an album to be dismissed."

 Track listing

 Original release

-Details are taken from the original UK and US Swan Song albums; all tracks are credited to Jimmy Page and Robert Plant, except where noted.
+Details are taken from the original UK and US Swan Song albums; all tracks are written by Jimmy Page and Robert Plant, except where noted.